 1. Micro Moments

 Sounds cute, but what are micro-moments?
 Micro moments as defined by Google is basically anything that happens while using a device.
-These micro moments are important because somewhere during these moments, buying decisions are being made, either consciously or sub consciously.
+The digital marketing trend of micro moments are important because somewhere during these moments, buying decisions are being made, either consciously or sub consciously.
 Positioning yourself within these moments is vital to any marketing directive.

 Anytime someone uses their phone, tablet or internet connected device without thought, they are filling a need to discover something.
 Whether this happens out of boredom or pure thought the moment is there to capture a lead or answer a question.